Why is Scotland a prime rocket launch site?

 Scotland contains sites with the best access to polar and SSO orbits without flying over land inhabited by humans.

-Three key areas emerged when the government was looking into this - Scolpaig in North Uist, the A'Mhoine Peninsula in Sutherland and Saxa Vord in Shetland.
+Three key areas emerged when the government was looking into this - Scolpaig in North Uist, the Moine Peninsula in Sutherland and Saxa Vord in Shetland.

-All three areas set out a business case to Highlands and Islands Enterprise (HIE) as to why they would be the best site to become home to the UK Space Agency's new vertical launch pad.
+Scolpaig and Moine set out business cases to Highlands and Islands Enterprise (HIE) to argue why they would be the best home for the UK Space Agency's new vertical launch pad.

+Saxa Vord missed out on the bidding process, but US aerospace company Lockheed Martin has approval from the UK Space Agency to push ahead with plans for site in Shetland.

 So the further north the better?